 Rideshare insurance requirements vary from state to state, creating differences in both costs and coverage needs for drivers.
 Some states require minimal coverage during Period 1 (waiting for rides), as low as $25,000 per person, while others mandate much higher limits.
 When transporting passengers, liability requirements range from $100,000 in some areas to $1.25 million in states like New York.

-What's The Difference Between Rideshare And Commercial Auto Insurance?
+What's the Difference Between Rideshare and Commercial Auto Insurance?

 Many new rideshare drivers wonder whether they need commercial auto insurance or if rideshare insurance is enough.
-The key difference comes down to how you use your vehicle and how often you drive for hire.
+The difference comes down to how you use your vehicle and how often you drive for hire.
 Commercial auto insurance is designed for full-time professional drivers and company-owned vehicles, while rideshare insurance is specifically created for part-time drivers using their personal cars for apps like Uber and Lyft.

 Rideshare vs. Commercial Auto Insurance